Table of Contents

 Instructions:

-- Add ground chicken or turkey and cook until browned.
+- Add turkey or ground chicken and cook until it is cooked.

 - Toss in bell pepper, tomatoes, and beans.

-- Pour in broth and season with cumin, oregano, paprika, and garlic powder.
+- Pour broth and season with cumin, oregano, paprika, and garlic powder.

 - Simmer for 40 minutes, stirring occasionally.